Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-society-axialunar.md

 ![Society Dashboard](assets/society/submit_bid.jpg)

-Anyone who wants to join the society is required to deposit 10 KSM for reserve on AXIALunar and place the bid amount (1 KSM in this case) that they want to get when joining the society.
+Anyone who wants to join the society is required to deposit 10 LUNAR for reserve on AXIALunar and place the bid amount (1 LUNAR in this case) that they want to get when joining the society.

 ![Society Dashboard](assets/society/test_bid.jpg)